 How to meet your protein requirements

-The best way to get a full range of amino acids is to eat real food (and mostly animal products).
-But this isn’t always practical, and obviously some people choose not to eat any animal protein at all.
+The best way to get a full range of amino acids is to eat real food (and most animal products).
+But this isn’t always practical, and obviously, some people choose not to eat any animal protein at all.

 There are lots of fun and tasty ways to keep on top of your protein intake whatever type of diet you follow, and however busy you get!

-Protein Shakes: choose your favourite protein powder (the best for amino acid profile is whey if you tolerate dairy, or pea protein if you are dairy free) and make a simple shake with water, or whizz into smoothies, or stir into porridge oats.
+Protein Shakes: choose your favourite protein powder (the best for an amino acid profile is whey if you tolerate dairy, or pea protein if you are dairy-free) and make a simple shake with water, or whizz into smoothies, or stir into porridge oats.

 Protein Flapjacks: grab our Protein Flapjacks for a protein snack on the go.

 Liquid Egg Whites: our bottles of liquid egg whites make it so easy to add extra protein to your meals, or to whip up an egg-white omelette.

 One final thing to remember: almost all food contains some protein, so take that into account when you’re calculating your protein intake.
 Oats, potatoes, rice, even fruit and vegetables all contain small amounts of protein, and it all adds up.